 What licenses do I need for deer gun season?
 A general game and habitat stamp or a combination license, and the deer license.
 Gratis license holders need only the gratis license.
-The deer license is mailed after the general game and habitat license is purchased.

 I have a concurrent season license.
 When can I use it?
 The license can be used during the archery season with a bow; the deer gun season with a bow, rifle or muzzleloader; or the muzzleloader season with a muzzleloader.
 You are restricted to the type of antlerless deer printed on the license and must stay in the unit to which the license is assigned.